rednote-hilab/dots.ocr/README.md

 #### 2. Adjust Pixel Limits for M4 with 16GB Memory

-Based on testing, adjust the pixel constants in `dots_ocr/utils/consts.py` to just fit inference sampling on M4 with 16GB memory:
+Based on testing, adjust the pixel constants in `dots_ocr/utils/consts.py` or  gradio UI `Advanced Configuration`

+Inference sampling on M4 with 16GB memory:

 ```python
 MIN_PIXELS = 3136